 Using K&W Block Sealer

-Just add the sealer to the radiator and top off with tap water then drive 500 miles total.
+Just mix up the sealer in a bucket and add the contents to the radiator and then top off radiator with plain tap water then drive 500 miles total.
 Drain out the mix and add back the 50/50 water coolant to refill the system.
 The faster you put on 500 miles the better.
 Cross your fingers, and it if works it should be a permanent repair.